pypr/pysph/docs/source/installation.rst

  - mpi4py_ and Zoltan_: If you want to use PySPH in parallel, you will need mpi4py_ and the Zoltan_ data management library along with the PyZoltan_ package.
 PySPH will work in serial without mpi4py_ or Zoltan_.
-Simple build instructions for Zoltan are included below.
+Simple build instructions for Zoltan are included below but please do go through the :ref:`install-with-mpi` section to get an overview.

 Mayavi_ is packaged with all the major distributions and is easy to install.
 Zoltan_ is very unlikely to be already packaged and will need to be compiled.